marvinsaga123/covey.town/README.md

 ### Running the Frontend

 In the `frontend` directory, run `npm start` (again, you'll need to run `npm install` the very first time).
 After several moments (or minutes, depending on the speed of your machine), a browser will open with the frontend running locally.
 The frontend will automatically re-compile and reload in your browser if you change any files in the `frontend/src` directory.
+You should now be able to register, login, and interact with the new features implemented as part of this iteration of Covey.Town.